HaochenQ/Fruit-Recognition-and-Counting/web-app/README.md

 # Use fruit counting web app to count fruit in your images

-> based on Mask-RCNN
+> based on YOLO V3 and Mask-RCNN

 ## How to use:

 - Clone this repo
-- Install requirements
-- Run the script

 - Go to http://localhost:5000